IBM/lmctl/DESCRIPTION.md

 ## Quick Install

-Assumes you already have Python3.6+ and have decided if LMCTL should be installed in a [virtual environment](https://pypi.org/project/virtualenv/) (recommended) or globallly.
+Assumes you already have Python3.6+ and have decided if LMCTL should be installed in a [virtual environment](https://pypi.org/project/virtualenv/) (recommended) or globally.

 Install the latest from Pypi:
 ```